-The City incorporates Climate Mitigation actions in our everyday efforts.
+The City reduces emissions in our everyday efforts.

-On this page you will learn of the actions and the day-to-day steps our municipality is taking to prioritize our community’s well-being.
-We will discuss safety as well as important resources and actionable items you can take as a member of our community to stay resilient in the face of climate change.
+On this page you will learn of the actions Armstrong is taking to reduce our greenhouse gas emissions and stay resilient in the face of climate change.

 Every Action Counts

-Whether it is small actions such as installing LED lights into all city facilities or bigger undertakings such as re-writing and incorporating Climate Change priorities into municipal bylaws, staff continue to take action to mitigate Climate Change.
+Whether it is small actions, such as installing LED lights into all city facilities, or bigger undertakings such as re-writing and incorporating Climate Change priorities into municipal bylaws, The City continues to take action to mitigate Climate Change.